brejdol/networkundertaker/_posts/2023-12-09-How-do-you-get-to-Native-IPv6?.md

 ![iPhone-IPv4-CLAT](/iphone-ipv4CLAT2.png)

 You see that you've grabbed 2 IPv6 IPs - That's good and well.
 But your IPv4 address lines will be empty for a few seconds, then they will be populated with a weird IP/Mask and gateway that you didn't set.
 You haven't set anything, you just turned IPv4 off, didn't you?
 Yeah, you did.

 Usually, a client that doesn’t get a DHCP lease within 20-30 seconds will hand itself an APIPA address (169.254.x.x) in order to at least have some address on the local link.
-But in our case, we actually _did_ get an IPv4 address from the DHCP server, albeight with the option 108 that ordered us to shut down IPv4 at the same time.
+But in our case, we actually _did_ get an IPv4 address from the DHCP server, albeit with the option 108 that ordered us to shut down IPv4 at the same time.
 This is something else.

 **CLAT/464XLAT**